MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 the results
 or to modify the input images
 to make them better suited to Tesseract.
+Also, I’m only looking at my own handwriting.
+It might be that another person’s handwriting works better with Tesseract than mine.

-For my purposes I just wanted to see if using Vision API made it possible to work with handwritten pages in this way.
+My objective was just to see
+if using Vision API made it possible to convert my own handwritten documents into text.
-While it seems promising I can tell from this little experiment that I’d probably spend longer editing the resulting texts to corrects errors than I would spend typing them.
+While it seems promising it seems from this little experiment that I would probably spend longer editing the resulting texts to corrects errors than I would spend typing them.

 # Appendix (Google Cloud Platform)

-This appendix is a reference
-to remind myself what steps
-to follow.

 A better resource
-if you haven’t done this before is: https://cloud.google.com/vision/docs/setup
+if you haven’t worked with Vision API before is: https://cloud.google.com/vision/docs/setup

 -   0 - 2 only have to be done once.